Zhouyuan-Chen/Zhouyuan-Chen.github.io/_portfolio/project9.md

 collection: portfolio
 ---

-This is my first project at NYU Geometric Computing Lab.
 Embedded Remeshing means using a method to insert a layer between multiple materials.
 This technique is very useful to produce a simulation-ready scene with segmented data.

 This is an example of the application: